google/fonts/ProjectChecklist.md

 You may maintain a build script that runs the build steps, or you may make a tutorial for taking those steps manually (or a mix.)

-- [ ] Binary files

-After the build process you will have OTF and TTF files.

 - [ ] "Clean" repo

 There should not be 'stray' files in the repo, such as `.empty`

+- [ ] Binary files

+After the build process you will have OTF and TTF files, which must be included in the repo.

+- [ ] The `fsType` embedding bits must be set to 0
+- [ ] The Vertical Metrics must be set correctly
+- [ ] The `FFTM` table should not be included
+- [ ] The `DSIG` table should be included
+- [ ] The `gasp` table should be included and set to 15

 ## Production